Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 Etcher select OS raspbian buster desktop

 Now Etcher should also have recognised your SD card.
-Otherwise, click “Change” and select correct SD card.
+Otherwise, click “Change” and select the correct SD card.

 Etcher_3